Avasond/Huerizon/README.md

 ## Roadmap

-### **v1.0 - Core Sky Sync**
-✅ MQTT color and brightness publishing
+- ✅ MQTT color and brightness publishing
-✅ Camera and light selection through the UI setup
+- ✅ Camera and light selection through the UI setup
-✅ Basic automation and Apply Sky blueprint
+- ✅ Basic automation and Apply Sky blueprint
-✅ Fully compatible with Home Assistant 2025.10+
+- ✅ Fully compatible with Home Assistant 2025.10+
-Live entity previews for color and brightness
+- Live entity previews for color and brightness
-Expanded service calls (manual sync and refresh options)
+- Expanded service calls (manual sync and refresh options)